PlutoPay

 Preference Testing

-If I had more time, there would have been other test sessions to validate all the implemented iterations."
+If I had more time, I would have conducted a second Usability Testing session to validate the iterations implemented."

 06. Visual Design